adivenxnataly/genshinimpact/README.md

 with Low custom configuration.

 #### Requirements
-This config installation uses the `genshin.sh` script which requires termux with `su` (superuser) access:
+this config installation uses the `genshin.sh` script which requires termux with `su` (superuser) access:

     sh /PATH/TO/DIRECTORY/genshin.sh